dangirsh/libjulia.el/README.md

 # Why?

-Julia is [lispy](https://www.youtube.com/watch?v=dK3zRXhrFZY) and has [powerful metaprogramming features](https://docs.julialang.org/en/v1/manual/metaprogramming/index.html).
-Emacs is [arguably the best environment](https://www.youtube.com/watch?v=xzTH_ZqaFKI) for working with lisps.

-By giving Emacs access to Julia's C API, we can better leverage existing tools for lisp development and apply them to Julia.
+Emacs is [arguably the best environment](https://www.youtube.com/watch?v=xzTH_ZqaFKI) for working with languages in the [Lisp family](http://wiki.c2.com/?LispFamily) (e.g. Common Lisp, Scheme, Emacs Lisp).
+Julia is a lisp in disguise (see [Julia metaprogramming](https://docs.julialang.org/en/v1/manual/metaprogramming/index.html), [this talk](https://confengine.com/functional-conf-2016/proposal/3153/julia-a-lisp-for-fast-number-crunching), and [this talk](https://www.youtube.com/watch?v=dK3zRXhrFZY)).
+By giving Emacs access to Julia's C API, we can better leverage the existing lisp tools and apply them to Julia.

 Here are some examples of tools that don't yet exist, but seem within reach: